JSulthoni/SVANE-frontend/README.md

 * UI layout and fontsize will change to accomodate screensize.

 ## Technologies
-BNDLR utilise modules and libraries of following technologies:
+SVANE utilise modules and libraries of following technologies:

 Front-End:
 * React: For frontend user interface.